zanreal-labs/legal/en/legal/privacy.md

 We disclose information as necessary to provide the Sites and Services, as required by law, or as part of our business practices as follows.
 We only disclose information on a need-to-know basis where appropriate safeguards and contractual arrangements are in place and as described below.

 - **Corporate Affiliates**.
-We may share or transfer information to any person or entity which directly or indirectly controls, is controlled by or is under common control with ZanReal Labs, whether by ownership or otherwise ("Corporate Affiliate").
+We may share or transfer information to any person or entity which directly or indirectly controls, is controlled by or is under common control with ZanReal, whether by ownership or otherwise ("Corporate Affiliate").
 Any information relating to you that we provide to our Corporate Affiliates will be treated by those Corporate Affiliates in accordance with the terms of this Notice.

 - **New Owner and Other Corporate Transactions**.
 We may disclose or transfer your information to relevant third parties in the event of, or as part of the due diligence or during negotiations of, any proposed or actual reorganization, sale, merger, consolidation, joint venture, assignment, transfer, or other disposition of all or part of our business, assets, or stock (including in connection with any bankruptcy or similar proceeding).
 Personal information may be part of the transferred assets.
 You may be notified thereafter of any such change in ownership or control through email or other means as applicable.

-- **ZanReal Labs Customers**.
+- **ZanReal Customers**.
 We disclose information with our Customers when using our Services, in accordance with our contractual obligations.
-For example, if you join a ZanReal Labs Customer team within our Services, certain information about you including your name, contact information, and profile image may become accessible to that Customer and other individuals with whom the Customer shares access.
+For example, if you join a ZanReal Customer team within our Services, certain information about you including your name, contact information, and profile image may become accessible to that Customer and other individuals with whom the Customer shares access.
 If you are a Customer managing authorized users within our Services, such as an account administrator or team owner, we may share authorized user information for the purpose of facilitating Services-related requests.

-- **ZanReal Labs Partners**.
+- **ZanReal Partners**.
 We engage with several partners, such as third-party advertising networks, integration service partners, and resellers.
 We may share information with them to provide and support our Services, and to conduct our Marketing Activities.

 - **Third-Party Service Providers**.
 We disclose information with third-party service providers that require access to information to support our operations and delivery of our Sites and Services.
-The third parties that ZanReal Labs discloses your information with may include:
+The third parties that ZanReal discloses your information with may include:

   - Professional services advisors to protect and manage our business interests.
   - Cloud providers to provide data hosting, data storage and content delivery network services.